 In Kyoto, some temples allow women in for free if they’re wearing a kimono.
 That will actually save you a fair amount of cash, as most Kyoto temples charge around 400-600 yen ($4-6) entry.
 But in other cases, they’re simply what is worn for formalwear.
 I would love to get a formal kimono of my own someday.

 I thought August would be the perfect time to travel through Japan, with nice summer sunshine – no way, Jose!
 It gets unbearably hot with very high humidity.
 People in Kyoto actually walked around with towels around their necks to mop up their ever-dripping brows.

-It’s too bad, because the heat put a damper on a lot of our sightseeing in Kyoto in particular, when we were visiting lots of outdoor temples.
+It’s too bad, because the heat put a damper on a lot of our sightseeing in Kyoto in particular, when I was visiting lots of outdoor temples.

-While we were in Tokyo, the mercury actually hit 42 C (106 F), breaking records.
-People told us again and again that we were traveling at the worst time possible.
+While I was in Tokyo, the mercury actually hit 42 C (106 F), breaking records.
+People told me again and again that I was traveling at the worst time possible.
 My advice to you?
 Visit Japan in the spring or fall if you can.

 Japanese toilets really are that amazing.

 Believe it or not, those fancy Japanese toilets with all the push buttons aren’t only found in luxury establishments.
 You’ll even find fancy Japanese toilets at cheap ramen joints and Starbucks.
 Once you figure out which button performs the “rear cleansing”, you’ll never go back.

 Incidentally, Japanese women take longer in the bathroom than anyone I’ve ever met.